-Table 1-1 Parameters for buying SecMaster
+Table 1-1 Parameters for purchasing SecMaster

 Parameter Description Billing Mode Select Yearly/Monthly or Pay-per-use billing mode based on your needs.
 Yearly/Monthly is a prepaid billing mode.
 You pay in advance for a subscription term.
 The longer you use the service, the more discounts you got.
 Pay-per-use billing is a postpaid mode in which you pay for what you use.
 You are billed by second based on the actual usage.
 Your bill is settled by the hour.
 With the pay-per-use billing mode, you can easily adapt to resource requirement changes, reducing the risk of over- provisioning of resources or lacking capacity.
 In this mode, there are no upfront commitments required.
 Region Select the region where your cloud resources are located.
 Edition SecMaster provides basic, standard, and professional editions for your choice.
 For details about their differences, see Edition Differences.
-Quota The quota indicates the maximum number of servers that require protection.
-The total ECS quota must be greater than or equal to the total number of hosts within your account.
+Quota The maximum number of ECSs you want to protect.
+The quota must be greater than or equal to the total number of ECSs within your account.
 This value cannot be changed to a smaller one after your purchase is complete.
-NOTE The maximum quota is 10,000.
+The maximum quota is 10,000.
 If some of your ECSs are not protected by SecMaster, threats to them cannot be detected in a timely manner, which may result in security risks, such as data leakage.
 To prevent this, increase the ECS quota upon an increase of the host asset quantity.
-Large Screen You can enable Large Screen, Security Analysis, and Security Analysis Security Orchestration .
-If you want to purchase valueadded package in yearly/monthly billing mode, select a Security Orchestration required duration.
-For details about the value-added package and recommended configurations, see Value-added Package Specifications.
+Large Screen You can enable Large Screen, Log Audit, Security Log Audit Analysis, and SOC function.
+If you want to purchase valueadded package in yearly/monthly billing mode, select a Security Analysis required duration.
+For details about the value-added package and SOC recommended configurations, see Value-added Package Specifications.
 Tag TMS's predefined tag function is recommended for adding the same tag to different cloud resources.
 You can also create tags when purchasing SecMaster.
 Required Duration Select the required duration as required.
 You do not need to configure this parameter in pay-per-use mode.
 The Auto-renew option enables the system to renew your service by the purchased period when the service is about to expire.